ennis/kyute/NOTES.md

             // how do we know if it's necessary?
             // 1. a child might have requested a repaint (ctx.request_repaint()), which sets a bit in the closest parent comp layer
             // how do we reach this place?
-            // 1. we know the ID of the widget with the dirty layer, so send it here })
+            // 1. we know the ID of the widgets with the dirty layer, so send it here })
     }
 }